opulencephp/docs/validation.md

 ]);
 ```

 All "required" rules that fail will now have the first error message.
-Specifying `email.required` makes all "required" rules for the "email" field have the second error message.  `:field` will automatically be populated with the name of the field that failed.
+Specifying `email.required` will override the global error message for "required" rules, but only for the "email" field.  `:field` will automatically be populated with the name of the field that failed.

 <h4 id="error-message-placeholders">Error Message Placeholders</h4>
 You can specify placeholders in your error messages using `:NAME_OF_PLACEHOLDER`.
 If your rule needs to specify placeholder values, it should also implement `IRuleWithErrorPlaceholders`.
 In the `getErrorPlaceholders()` method, you can return a keyed array with the placeholder-name => placeholder-value mappings.